Narcissus longispathus: Genetic diversity and population structure

 Allozyme analyses across 27 populations of the daffodil have revealed surprisingly high genetic variation for a species confined to a few fragmented mountain habitats.
 By screening enzyme variants (allozymes) at 19 gene-loci in 858 plants, researchers found that 68 % of loci were polymorphic—that is, they existed in more than one form—and that, on average, there were 2.1 alleles per locus.
 Although some small or isolated populations showed modest reductions in allelic richness, most genetic diversity (roughly 84 %) was maintained within individual populations rather than between them.
 Observed levels of heterozygosity (the proportion of individuals carrying two different alleles at a locus) were only slightly lower than expected under random mating, indicating little inbreeding despite the species' patchy distribution.

 Spatial analyses uncovered a clear pattern of isolation by distance operating over very short ranges.
 Genetic similarity between populations declined steeply with increasing separation up to about 4 km, beyond which genetic drift (the random change in allele frequencies) became the dominant force shaping divergence.
 This was supported both by a "piecewise" regression of genetic versus geographic distance—showing a sharp breakpoint at 3.9 km—and by autocorrelation analyses of individual plants, which detected significant genetic clustering only within the first 3–4 km (the distance class over which gene flow through pollinators and occasional water-borne seed movement remains effective).

 At the broadest scale, Bayesian clustering methods identified three principal "gene pools" or genetic groups corresponding roughly to north-eastern, north-western and south-western parts of the species' range.
 Populations at the range margins tend to derive predominantly from a single one of these groups, whereas central populations have extensive genetic admixture, reflecting historical and ongoing mixing of lineages.
-Such a hierarchical structure—local equilibrium between gene flow and drift together with distinct regional gene pools—highlights the complex interplay of habitat specificity, limited dispersal and landscape fragmentation in shaping the genetic architecture of N. longispathus.